Gorilla Mind Energy Drink Review: Overhyped?

 A 2021 clinical trial examined whether this ingredient could improve cognitive function, and the study authors concluded that “Huperzine A does not enhance cognitive function during exercise despite it being marketed as a cognitive enhancer.”

-The entire ingredient list in Gorilla Mind Energy Drink is shown above.
+The full Gorilla Mind Energy Drink ingredient list is shown below:

 We want to highlight a few inactive ingredients that may be questionable from a health perspective.